HACManchester/Tools.Shapeoko2/Readme.md

 We currently have on loan a shapeoko 2 from Simon <br>
 It appears to be using an arduino uno with a gShield, with the grbl firmware and Nema 17's

+There are 2 PSU's in use

+  * The first one (the black power brick) powers the fan and arduino / shield / stepper motors
+  * The second one (the silver one in the enclosure) powers the spindle and can be turned on / off using the switch on the back of the box.

 ## Spindle

 The spindle is a spare one Bob had lying around